ziwenlin/Learning-OpenAIGym-PIDTuning/README.md

-# PIDLearningAlgorithms
+# PID Learning Algorithms
-Using Gym environments to practice training algorithms for PID controllers
+Using OpenAI Gym environments to practice training algorithms for PID controllers and simple neural networks.

 ## Installation
-To use the code, create a virtual environment, activate it, and install the required packages.
+To use the code, create a virtual environment, activate it, and then install the required packages.

 Commands for Windows:
 ```